stuboydl/unibasic/README.md

 # unibasic README

 ## UniBasic Extension for VS Code
-This extension is based on work by Jacob Bennett and Travis Mallek pick highlighting.
+This extension is for syntax highlighting [Rocket U2](https://www.rocketsoftware.com/platforms/multivalue) UniBasic.

 Conformed and updated for UniBasic (principally UniVerse).

-The intention is to continuously improve this by adding formatting and other features along the way.
+The intention is to continuously improve this by adding tool tips, formatting and other features along the way.

-Version 0.1.2
+### Version 0.1.2
-* See [Wiki](https://github.com/stuboydl/unibasic/wiki/Notes-on-using-vscode-with-Windows-UV-SB--git) for notes on how to set up your environment and examples.
 * See [Changelog.md](https://github.com/stuboydl/unibasic/blob/master/CHANGELOG.md) for more...

 Installation